elastic/cluster-migration/README.md

 - Bret Wortman, Principal Consulting Architect   bret.wortman@elastic.co

 This code leverages code developed by others as well.
 Any issues are purely with my implemntation of their efforts, not with their contributions.
-Huge thanks to Connor Pierce, also of the US Pubsec Services organization for his invaluable work on the early split_* scripts and for helping me get a good grip on `jq`.
+Huge thanks to [cp-elastic](https://github.com/cp-elastic) for his invaluable work on the early split_* scripts and for helping me get a good grip on `jq`.